bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 	    if tree['is_leaf'] == True:
 		    return tree['prediction']

-		#If the tree is not a leaf,
+		#If the tree is not a leaf, continue searching for leaf
 		else:
+			split_value = dat

 ## Evaluate The Tree